Continual Learning of Context-dependent Processing in Neural Networks: Introduction

 \section{Introduction}

 One of the hallmarks of high-level intelligence is flexibility \cite{Newell1994}.
-Humans can respond differentially to the same stimulus according to contexts, such as different goals, environments, and internal states \cite{Miller1951,McClelland1981,Desimone1995,Fries2009,Mante2013,Siegel2015}.
-The prefrontal cortex (PFC), which is highly elaborated in primates, is pivotal for such an ability \cite{Mante2013,Siegel2015,Fuster2015,Passingham2012,Miller2001}.
-The PFC can quickly learn ``rules of the game" and dynamically apply them to map the sensory inputs to different actions in a context-dependent way \cite{Miller1999,Wise1996,Passingham1993}.
-This process, named cognitive control, allows primates to behave appropriately in an unlimited number of situations \cite{Miller2001,Miller2000}. {With impaired PFC, the subjects' reaction are largely dictated by stronger sensory stimuli and they lose the ability to respond to task-related, weaker stimuli \cite{Macleod1991}.
-In addition, these subjects tend to stubbornly follow the established rules in behavioral tasks even when the rules no longer bring desirable outcome, i.e., they lose the ability to dynamically adjust the mapping between the sensory inputs and the motor outputs \cite{Dias1996}.
-Not only the experiments with PFC-impaired human patients show that this areas is the key for flexible, context-dependent processing, numerous electrophysiological studies in non-human primates have also demonstrated that the PFC neurons can indeed represent various contextual-related information \cite{Miller2001}.
-Such ability of flexible, context-dependent processing empowered by the PFC is quite different from the current artificial deep neural networks (DNNs).} DNNs are very powerful in extracting high-level features from raw sensory data and learning sophisticated mapping rules for pattern detection, recognition, and classification \cite{LeCun2015}. {However, except for the recently proposed approaches of meta-learning and few-shot learning \cite{Rohrbach2011,Akata2015,triantafillou2018meta}, in majority of networks the responses are largely dictated by the sensory inputs, exhibiting stereotyped input-output mappings, and these mappings are usually fixed once the training is completed.} Therefore, the current DNNs lack enough flexibility to work in complex situations in which 1) the mapping rules may change according to context and 2) these rules need to be learned ``on the go" from a small number of training trials.
-This constitutes a significant ability gap between DNNs and human brains.
+Humans and non-human priamtes can respond differently to the same stimulus under different contexts, e.g., different goals, environments, and internal states \cite{Miller1951,Desimone1995,Mante2013,Siegel2015}.
+Such an ability, named cognitive control, enables us to dynamically map sensory inputs to different actions in a context-dependent way \cite{Miller1999,Wise1996,Passingham1993}, thereby allowing primates to behave appropriately in an unlimited number of situations with limited behavioral repertoire\cite{Miller2001,Miller2000}.
+However, this flexible, context-dependent processing is quite different to that found in current artificial deep neural networks (DNNs).
+DNNs are very powerful in extracting high-level features from raw sensory data and learning sophisticated mapping rules for pattern detection, recognition, and classification \cite{LeCun2015}.
+In most networks, however, the outputs are largely dictated by sensory inputs, exhibiting stereotyped input-output mappings that are usually fixed once training is complete.
+Therefore, current DNNs lack sufficient flexibility to work in complex situations in which 1) the mapping rules change according to context and 2) these rules need to be learned sequentially when encountered from a small number of learning trials.
+This constitutes a significant gap in the abilities between current DNNs and primate brains.